Posted June 28, 2017

 The right threat mitigation tool can improve an organization’s security posture.
 A platform that automatically blocks malicious traffic aids an organization’s security personnel and enhances their ability to respond effectively to cybersecurity threats.
 Security analysts can mitigate threats in real-time by pinpointing action toward a specific host or application, instead of worrying about the complexity of changing rulesets, or wasting time on false positives.

 Threat mitigation is becoming increasingly complex, and even well-staffed security teams can’t keep up with the myriad of attacks on a network from various sources.
-The best solution is a threat mitigation product that can identify and automatically block known threats such as malicious URLs, phishing URLs, and malicious command and control in real-time, while empowering security teams to respond quickly and effectively.
+The best solution is a threat mitigation product that can identify and automatically block known threats such as malicious URLs, Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers.
+URLs, and malicious command and control in real-time, while empowering security teams to respond quickly and effectively.